saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 | 2 core CPU amd64/x86 architecture  | 4 core CPU  amd64/x86 architecture  |
 | 20-40 GB SSD                       | 200-300 GB SSD                      |

-The peer exchange for a Avail full node generally depends on port 30333 being open.
-When you configure your firewall or security groups for Cloud Providers, make sure these ports are open along with whatever ports you need to access the machine.
+**Port 30333** is typically required for peer exchange.
+Ensure this port, along with any others needed for machine access, is open when setting up your firewall or cloud provider's security groups.

 #### Info Alternate networks & releases